black labrador retriever sitting with gifts on Christmas decorations background

-While many aspects of the howlidays are different this year (thanks for nothing, COVID), one tradition doesn’t have to change!
-Thankfully, Christmas tree farms are outside and usually spacious enough to adequately socially distance.
-Grab your mask, your pup, and your holiday spirit, and head to these Seattle dog-friendly Christmas tree farms.
+Your dog may love walking through the woods lifting his leg at every tree, but this ain’t that kinda trip.
+Lower those legs and focus cuz it’s time to sniff out the perfect Christmas tree!
+Grab your gloves, pup, and holiday spirit, and head to these Seattle dog-friendly Christmas tree farms.

 1. Hunter Farms

 Over seventy years, folks.
 That’s how long Hunter Farms has been in the Christmas tree business, so you KNOW they know what they’re talking about!
 You can find both sheared and unsheared trees on their lot in the Olympic Peninsula (up to 20-feet tall for those of you lucky pups with soaring ceilings).
 If you’re feeling adventurous, BYO saw and twine to cut your own tree!
 Just make sure to bring some manpower–you know your little prince/princess isn’t going to lift a paw to help.
 The farm and lot are open weekends from 9 a.m.-4:30 p.m. and weekdays by appointment (call (253) 318-0741 to book a time).

 U-cuts, pre-cuts–Trinity Tree Farm has it all!
 The Issaquah farm spans 40 luxurious acres where you can find Grands, Douglases, Nobles, and Fraser Firs alike.
 No need to bring a hand saw and twine—they got you!
 Just make sure you pick up after your pup, keep him on leash, and mayyyybe don’t let him lift his legs to the most expensive tree, ya know?
 The gift shop is closed this year, but there’s an espresso bar and food cart with to-go items.
 They’re open Saturdays and Sundays from 8 a.m.-6 p.m., and Monday through Friday from 10 a.m.- 6 p.m.

 Live in the city, but don’t feel up for a drive?
-We get it, COVID fatigue is real.
 Seattle Christmas Tree offers a dog-friendly alternative to a full-blown farm and is located right in the city.
 They even have online ordering, curbside pickup, and contactless delivery options (free within a 3-mile radius of Wallingford).
 The lot is currently open for business Monday through Friday from 9 a.m.- 8 p.m., and Saturday and Sunday from 8 a.m.-8 p.m.